hudson155/kairo/kairo-huge-string/README.md

-# `kairo-huge-string`
+# `kairo-do-not-log-string`

-Library for the `HugeString` type.
+Library for the `DoNotLogString` type.

-`HugeString` represents a string value that should not be logged in its entirety because it's very long.
+`DoNotLogString` represents a string value that should not be logged in its entirety because it's very long.
 Similar to `ProtectedString` but with a different purpose.